josemenber/image-based-crop-anomaly-detection/README.md

 ## Generate new anomaly images

-To generate new anomaly images by applying transformations to the initial images (expansion of the training set) the Python script `generate_images.py` has been created.
-This script receives two parameters:
+To generate new anomalies images by applying transformations to the initial images (expansion of the training set) the Python script `generate_images.py` has been created.
+This script receives 3 parameters:

+* `--agriculture`: to generate images for the Agriculture-Vision 2020 dataset.
+By default it uses the DeepWeeds dataset

 * `--noise`: to add gaussian noise to the images (default is not applied).